Migrate Confluent Platform from ZooKeeper to KRaft using Ansible Playbooks

 To migrate a ZooKeeper-based Confluent Platform to KRaft:

-1. Enable the migration flag in the same inventory file you used for ZooKeeper cluster setup:
+1. Prepare the inventory file.
+Use the same inventory file you used for ZooKeeper cluster setup.

 all: